MicrosoftDocs/win32/desktop-src/ADSchema/a-msradius-framedipv6route.md

 ---
 title: ms-RADIUS-FramedIpv6Route attribute
-description: Provides routing information to be configured for the user on the NAS. ms.assetid: 3168eedf-59a1-46eb-9dba-39a82a77b977 ms.tgt_platform: multiple
+description: Provides routing information to be configured for the user on the NAS. | ms-RADIUS-FramedIpv6Route attribute ms.assetid: 3168eedf-59a1-46eb-9dba-39a82a77b977 ms.tgt_platform: multiple
 keywords: